 Make sure it matches the temperature and weather conditions in your location and time of year.
 An option you can use instead of a sleeping bag is 2-3 blankets.

 - Pillows: They can be a bulky luxury item to some even when you’re car camping.
 You can save space by bringing a pillowcase.
 You fill it with some of your extra clothes, and you’ll be good to go.
+Here’s our review of the top camping pillows to give you more choices for a good night’s sleep.

 - Rain or sun shelter: if you’re car camping, bring a pop-up tent or dining fly.
 This can protect your dining area from sun and rain.
 And some models come with screened walls for protection against insects.